oban-bg/oban/README.md

 ## Unique Jobs

 The unique jobs feature lets you specify constraints to prevent enqueueing duplicate jobs.
-Uniqueness is based on a combination of `args`, `queue`, `worker`, `state` and insertion time.
-It is configured at the worker or job level using the following options:
+Uniqueness is based on a combination of job attribute based on the following options:

 * `:period` — The number of seconds until a job is no longer considered duplicate.
 You should always specify a period, otherwise Oban will default to 60 seconds. `:infinity` can be used to